 Many narrow rings and ring gaps have moons that orbit near the ring material.
 For broad rings, this leads to the formation of moon wakes (Showalter et al., 1986).
 In the F ring, these perturbations appear as more complex features (Kolvoord et al., 1990).
-The perturbations from a nearby moon destroy the symmetries that allow for the local cell simulation techniques described in section 1.2.
-To get around this, one can do more global simulations, or use modified boundary conditions that preserve the orbital properties of the ring particles that are induced by passing by the moon.
+The perturbations from a nearby moon destroy the symmetries that allow for the local cell

-Figure 1.40 Particle paths are perturbed by the passage of a nearby moon.
+Figure 1.41 Particle paths are perturbed by the passage of a nearby moon.
 Keplerian shear causes the particles further from the moon to have a faster relative drift rate.
 The difference in wavelength of the oscillations leads to regions of compression and rarefaction referred to as moon wakes.
 Orbital motion is up.
 Particles interior to the moon, left, are drifting upward, while those exterior, right, are drifting downward relative to the moon.